PageBot/PageBot/Examples/500_Guided_Tour/GuidedTour.md

 Free license: [https://macdown.uranusjr.com](https://macdown.uranusjr.com)

+On GNU/Linux and Windows e.g. [Remarkable](https://remarkableapp.github.io/) is an adequate MarkDown editor.

 ### Sublime

 The Pagebot library code can be viewed and modified by Sublime (and other Python-based editors).
 And advantage of Sublime is that code can be executed from inside the editor, so it can run the doctests with direct feedback about validity of the code.